sf-wdi-14/notes/lectures/week-7/_1_monday/dawn/auth-in-rails.md

 * Create a validation that ensures a username is present
 * Finally create a `welcome#home` controller action that displays a welcome message (note this requires a welcome controller and associated view folder)

-##Step 2 — Securly store passwords
+##Step 2 — Securly storing passwords

 * Add `has_secure_password` to your user model.